ChenQ12356/LASPO/README.md

 **Learning-based Adaptive Selection of Preference and Operator for Constrained Multi-objective Optimization**

-LASPO is a constrained multi-objective evolutionary algorithm that uses a Q-learning-based neural approximator to adaptively select preference strategies and reproduction operators according to the current evolutionary state.
+LASPO is a constrained multi-objective evolutionary algorithm that uses ......

 ## Repository Structure